Hungle33/Brandi-PSD-to-HTML/README.md

 Improvements and practice of HTML and CSS skills.

-This is something to improve my current skills.
+This is a coding project I did to improve my current skills.
 I used twitter bootstrap, Masonry jQuery plugin and Sass.
+The main goal of this project was to get comfortable with creating bussiness-like landing page with functionality and responsiveness.